Esri/arcgis-maps-sdk-toolkit-qt/README.md

 This project contains QML source code for controls and utilities you can use with the [ArcGIS Runtime SDK for Qt](http://developers.arcgis.com/qt).
 There are QML examples in this repo that demonstrate the use of these controls and how they can be used as resuable building blocks for your QML-based ArcGIS applications.

 ## Features
-- UserCredentials Dialog - A dialog that takes in a username and password.
-It can be connected with a UserCredentials instance and a Portal instance to sign into Portal for ArcGIS or ArcGIS Online.
-The dialog is customizable, as the top banner and several labels can be changed.
 - AuthenticationView Dialog - A wrapper view that will automatically display the proper authentication view for any of the supported authentication types (OAuth, Token, HTTP Basic, HTTP Digest, SAML, PKI).
 - ClientCertificateView Dialog - A dialog for handling PKI authentication.
 - OAuth2View Dialog - A dialog for handling OAuth authentication.